giannilmbd/dynare/doc/manual/source/running-dynare.rst

     .. option:: nopathchange

-        By default Dynare will change MATLAB/Octave’s path if ``dynare/matlab`` directory is not on top and if Dynare’s routines are overriden by routines provided in other toolboxes.
+        By default, Dynare will change MATLAB/Octave’s path if ``dynare/matlab`` directory is not on top and if Dynare’s routines are overridden by routines provided in other toolboxes.
 If one wishes to override Dynare’s routines, the ``nopathchange`` options can be used.
-Alternatively, the path can be temporarly modified by the user at the top of the ``.mod`` file (using MATLAB/Octave’s ``addpath`` command).
+Alternatively, the path can be temporarily modified by the user at the top of the ``.mod`` file (using MATLAB/Octave’s ``addpath`` command).

     .. option:: nopreprocessoroutput